-The Company is exposed to counterparty risks and liquidity risks including, but not limited to: (i) through Investees that experience financial, operational, or other difficulties, including insolvency, which could limit or suspend those Investees' ability to perform their obligations under agreements with the Company, cause the lenders of the Investees to enforce the Company's guarantee of such Investees' debt obligations, if any, or result in the impairment or inability to recover the Company's investment in an Investee; (ii) through financial institutions that may hold the Company's cash and cash equivalents; (iii) through companies that have payables to the Company; (iv) through the Company's insurance providers; (v) through the Company's lenders, if any; and (vi) through the Company's guarantee of debt obligations of certain Investees.
-For example, if PharmHouse is unable to generate sufficient cash flow, it will be unable to repay its obligations owing to the Company pursuant to the shareholder loan, secured demand promissory note, unsecured demand promissory note, and DIP Financing.
-Further, if PharmHouse is unable to meet its obligations pursuant to the PharmHouse Credit Agreement and the Lenders enforce on the PharmHouse Guarantee, the Company's financial liability in respect of the PharmHouse Guarantee will be realized and the amount of such liability may be significantly more than currently anticipated, which could have a materially adverse affect on the Company's financial position.
+The Company is exposed to counterparty risks and liquidity risks including, but not limited to: (i) through Investees that experience financial, operational, or other difficulties, including insolvency, which could limit or suspend those Investees' ability to perform their obligations under agreements with the Company, cause the lenders of the Investees to enforce the Company's guarantee of such Investees' debt obligations, if any, or result in the impairment or inability to recover the Company's investment in an Investee; (ii) through financial institutions that may hold the Company's cash and cash equivalents; (iii) through companies that have payables to the Company; (iv) through the Company's insurance providers; (v) through the Company's lenders, if any; and (vi) through the Company's guarantee of debt obligations pursuant to the PharmHouse Credit Facility.
 The Company may also be exposed to liquidity risks in meeting its operating expenditure requirements and complying with affirmative covenants it has provided in certain agreements in instances where cash positions are unable to be maintained or appropriate financing is unavailable.
 These factors may impact the ability of the Company to obtain loans and other credit facilities in the future and, if obtained, on terms favourable to the Company.
-If these risks materialize, the Company's operations could be adversely impacted and the price of the Subordinated Voting Shares could be adversely affected.
+If these risks materialize, the Company's operations could be adversely impacted and the price of the Common Shares could be adversely affected.